-Please note that any structure that has any portion of its lot in a flood plain, Local Historic overlay or is designated as a Historic Landmark is not acceptable for Small Project Review.
+Please note that any structure that has any portion of its lot in a flood plain, Local Historic overlay or is designated as a Historic Landmark requires involvement of additional review disciplines that may not be subject to Small Project Review time-frames.

 A new application called Small Project Review Building Permit Application (please click the link to download) and is clearly labeled at the top of the form and is in a green box.
 This application must be used for all Small Project Review applications.